The Marian Helpers’ Columbarium

 Generally, the Funeral Mass for a deceased member of the faithful is celebrated at their parish.

-9. How will payments for niches be used?
+9. How will payments to reserve a niche be used?

 10. How can I get more information or purchase a niche?